Agnideep96/Latitude-Longitude-To-Full-Address-conversion/README.md

-Below is the documentation in GitHub `README.md` format:

----

 # Lat/Lon to Address Converter

 This Python script simplifies the process of converting geographic coordinates (latitude and longitude) into human-readable addresses using the OpenStreetMap Nominatim API.
 It provides a user-friendly graphical interface for selecting Excel files containing coordinate data and saves the results back to an Excel file.